 I think that it’s very natural to wish for a homeschool fairy godmother when you consider all that a homeschool mom does in one day, even in one hour.
 Lots of plates to keep spinning as multi-tasking shines at its finest.
 It’s easy to see why a homeschool mom would want to wish upon a star for help.

-I was chatting with my friend, Christy Thomas of Play4Life Moms, during a podcast interview as guest host for Pam Barnhill’s Homeschool Snapshots (coming soon-February 2018).
+I was chatting with my friend, Christy Thomas of Play4Life Moms, during a podcast interview as guest host for Pam Barnhill’s Homeschool Snapshots (February 2018).
 During our lovely conversation about adding fun to your homeschool, one of Christy’s observations stuck.
 This one phrase got me thinking: “When you need a fairy godmother…”

 When do you need a homeschool fairy godmother?
 And why?